Harishpsivan/ecommerce/README.md

   ```
   <your-Name><FeatureName>
   Example:
-  - For "Rakshya Niraula" adding email filtering on December 6th:
+  - For "Rakshya Niraula" formating the code:
     ```
     rakshyaFormat
-    ```

 ---